Who teaches in the UTC?

 Is there a uniform?

-Years 10 and 11 students wear a business-style uniform.
-Post-16 students wear business-style clothing.
+Years 10 and 11 students wear a business suit.
+Post 16 students wear business-style clothing.
 See our Uniform page for more details.
-All wear appropriate protective clothing in practical lessons and workshops, provided by the UTC.
-We provide one set of key clothing items free of charge for each student.
-All other items may be purchased from high street stores or from our uniform supplier.
+All students wear protective clothing in practical lessons and workshops, provided by the UTC.
+Year 10s must order their suit via our uniform provider but other items may be purchased from high street stores or from our uniform supplier.
 We will provide a tie and lapel pin free of charge.

 Isn't 14 too young to specialise in a career-focused education?

 All students across the country choose GCSE options at 14; this is a natural point for them to be considering their future direction.
 After two years at secondary school, most students can chose a broad set of subjects which they find interesting.
 If it’s engineering, technology, science, maths or computing then the UTC may well be the right next step.

 Our students receive a broad education with a curriculum including English, Maths and Science combined with practical and technical qualifications which are recognised by employers and universities.
 Students will also have the opportunity to develop business, technology, enterprise, financial and management skills.
 Our students are well prepared for a wide range of careers whichever route they decide to take when they leave the UTC - university, apprenticeships, further study or direct employment.

 What is a typical class size at the UTC?

 The typical class size in Year 10 at the UTC is 20-25 for core academic subjects falling to 12-18 for technical and vocational sessions.
 Our Sixth form class sizes vary hugely, from between 3 and 15 students.